nikossan/Preplexity-Codex/README.md

-## Perplexity doesn’t let you properly export everything — so I built this free tool!
+## Perplexity doesn’t let you properly export everything.
+So I built this free tool!

 **Perplex-Codex**:
  - **Automatically gets** your conversations **and the AI generated files** from Perplexity by simulating a human using a browser.